sjenning/rpi2-fedora-image-builder/README.md

 ### config.txt

 You can add your custom **config.txt** to the ```resources``` directory and it will be included in the boot filesystem of the final image

+### Weird Gotchas

+If you encounter a "mountpoint busy" error when mkimage.sh tries to umount one of the partitions, Gnome (or some other program listen for new mountpoint) might be interfering.
+You can disable that functionality, or, as a quick workaround, add a "sleep 3" before the umount lines in mkimage.sh to give that program time to finish so the umount can succeed.